d12frosted/elpa-mirror/gnu/denote-readme.txt

   └────

   The tweaks to `denote-prompts' determine how the command will behave ([The denote-prompts option]).
-Use this paradigm to write your own variants which you can then assign to keys or invoke with `M-x'.
+Use this paradigm to write your own variants which you can then assign to keys, invoke with `M-x', or add to the list of commands available at the `denote-command-prompt' ([Choose which commands to prompt for]).

-  [Convenience commands for note creation] See section 3.1.3
+  [Convenience commands for note creation] See section 3.1.4

-  [The denote-templates option] See section 3.1.2
+  [The denote-templates option] See section 3.1.3

   [The denote-prompts option] See section 3.1.1

+  [Choose which commands to prompt for] See section 8

+3.1.5 The `denote-save-buffer-after-creation' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The user option `denote-save-buffer-after-creation' controls whether commands that creeate new notes save their buffer outright.

+  The default behaviour of commands such as `denote' (or related) is to not save the buffer they create ([Points of entry]).
+This gives the user the chance to review the text before writing it to a file.
+The user may choose to delete the unsaved buffer, thus not creating a new note.

+  If `denote-save-buffer-after-creation' is set to a non-nil value, such buffers are saved automatically.

+[Points of entry] See section 3

-3.1.4 The `denote-date-prompt-use-org-read-date' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.1.6 The `denote-date-prompt-use-org-read-date' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   By default, Denote uses its own simple prompt for date or date+time